lurchmath/lde/docs/phase4-validation.md

    back.
  * [ ] Add documentation in that test file describing the changes just made.
  * [ ] Once the unit tests pass, build everything and commit.

+## Conclusions

+We now stipulate and prove a few facts about the preceding design.

+**Axiom 1:** Lurch creates an `InputStructure` from a portion of the user's document iff that portion is meaningful.

+**Remark:** This is the job of the UI, with the assistance of the user's settings.
+So in some sense this axiom is aspirational, or conditioned upon the assumption that we can provide a robust enough set of UI settings to capture user meaning correctly.

+**Axiom 2:** Lurch performs interpretation on every `InputStructure` created by the UI, and on nothing else.

+**Remark:** The design so far has included this as an obvious goal.
+Here we just explicitly state it.

+**Theorem 1:** Lurch does syntactic validation on X iff X corresponds to a piece of meaningful content in the user's document.

+**Proof:** Syntactic validation is a part of interpretation, which by Axiom 2 gets applied to every `InputStructure`, and to nothing else.
+By Axiom 1, those `InputStructure`s correspond directly to the meaningful content in the user's document.
+QED

+**Axiom 3:** Both the creation and interpretation of `InputStructure`s faithfully preserve meaning.

+**Remark:** That is, neither the UI nor the interpretation phase will convert a premise into a rule, or a grammar rule into a subproof, or any other crazy change of meaning.
+This is simply a commitment for us to design Lurch to do what seems mathematically normal and natural to mathematicians and math students, as human users of the software.
+It's a bit strange to even state this rather obvious axiom, but it is needed in the proof of Theorem 2.

+**Theorem 2:** Lurch does semantic validation on X iff X corresponds to a syntactically valid step of work in the user's document.

+**Proof:** Assume X is a syntactically valid step of work in the document.
+Then by Axiom 1, it will become an `InputStructure`, and by Axiom 3, it will more precisely have the type of data that lets the LDE know that it is a step of work.
+By Axiom 2, that step will be interpreted, and by Axiom 3, the result will be an `OutputStep`.
+That `OutputStep` will have syntactic validation performed on it, because of the definition of validation enqueueing given above.

+In the other direction, assume Lurch does semantic validation on X.  Then by the definition of validation enqueueing above, X must be an `OutputStep`.
+Our design permits creation of `OutputStructure`s only through interpretation, and by Axiom 3, the interpretation step that created X must have taken as input some `InputStructure` that has all the data indicating it is a step of work.
+By Axiom 1, that must have come from some meaningful portion of the user's document, and by Axiom 3, that in-document content must have represented a step of work.
+QED